testgitpodcistudent/milestone-4-copy/README.md

 5. On the bottom right of the page, click on your "Publishable Key" to copy it to your clipboard.
     Paste it into your *.env* file, replacing ```your-stripe-public-key```.

     In Gitpod, use the Explorer to navigate to ```checkout/views.py```.
 On line 44, replace the existing ```stripe_public_key``` with your own, inside the quotation marks.

-6. Again, on the bottom right of your [Stripe Dashboard](https://dashboard.stripe.com/test/dashboard), click on *Secret Key* once to reveal it.
+6. On the bottom right of your [Stripe Dashboard](https://dashboard.stripe.com/test/dashboard), click on *Secret Key* once to reveal it.
     Click it again to copy it to your clipboard, and paste it into your *.env* file replacing ```your-stripe-secret-key```.
 <hr>